 In 2009, however, a new work arrived on the scene - and truthfully, it was one that had all the trappings of 'nut case' on it.
 Its publisher was a very minor one, noted for sensationalist titles.
 The author - Terry Melanson - is the owner and developer of the "Illuminati Conspiracy Archive" where paranoia and absurdity reign supreme.
 He is also a noted anti-Mason, having 'foreseen' an occult revival with Freemasonry leading the way.
 A clear waste of money, I'd concluded at the outset.

-However, despite my pre-judged conclusions, Perfectibilists is actually pretty good.
-The author has set aside all of the foolishness usually found on his website and has done what appears to be some great detective work.
+However, despite my pre-judged conclusions, Perfectibilists is actually marginally good.
+The author has set aside all of the foolishness found on his website and has done what appears to be some good detective work.
 He notes that the Order of the Illuminati (the name to which the Perfectibilists was changed almost immediately) had approximately 2000-3000 members at its peak and he provides the biographies for hundreds of them.
 In addition, Melanson has sidebar 'excursions' into related topics, some an entire page, discussing things like the difference between the ACTUAL emblem of the Illuminati (the OWL!) and what we today think of as their emblem, that pyramid with the eye.

 What others say

 Online we found an excellent summary of the entire Illuminati Conspiracy theory.
 We've placed it here with permission of the site owner.
 Perhaps you'll find it interesting....

 From Public Eye and Political Research Associates: